claytonbrown/terraformExamples/abc/dev-staging-test-subnets/README.md

 ## Notes and Warnings

 Note: **the SSH key .pem file will not be deleted when you call `terraform destroy`**.
 You must remove it by hand.
+If you fail to delete the .pem file and run `terraform apply` again following `terraform destroy`, then terraform may not overwrite the .pem file with the new SSH key data, leaving you unable to log into your new instances!

 ## Architecture

-Once `terraform apply` has run successfully, you end up with an architecture that looks like this:
+Once `terraform apply` has run successfully, you will end up with an architecture that looks like this:

 ![Dev->Staging->Prod Subnet Configuration on Alibaba Cloud](diagrams/dev_staging_prod.png)

-Note the direction of the arrows between subnets.
+Note the direction of the arrows between subnets (indicating the direction in which traffic is allowed to flow).